 Shared Parenting Scotland pressed for parental alienation to be included in a check list of matters a judge should take into account when assessing the best interests of a child where arrangements are not agreed between the parents.

 On page 40 of its report the Justice Committee declines to recommend to the Scottish Government to amend its Bill to include Parental Alienation on the list.

-It says, ”The Scottish Government consulted on the inclusion of a specific factor relating to parental alienation but ultimately decided against it.
+It said, ”The Scottish Government consulted on the inclusion of a specific factor relating to parental alienation but ultimately decided against it.
 Scottish Government officials told the Committee that the term parental alienation is ‘much disputed’ and therefore the Government concluded that it would not be appropriate to include it in the Bill.”

 Shared Parenting Scotland has been aware throughout the prolonged process of getting the Bill to this stage that the Scottish Government does not like the term or want it to appear in legislation.

 It seems curious at the least therefore that in Scotland the government and Justice Committee find Parental Alienation just too difficult while just down the road in England and Wales the second highest court in the land seems to be very comfortable that the phenomenon is defined, that judgments can be made and interventions ordered.